Malta's Residential Property Market Analysis 2026

 Demand Highlights:

-Property demand continues to recover
+Property demand continues to strengthen

-During 2024, the total number of residential property transactions in the country rose by 3.7% y-o-y to 12,598 units, following annual declines of 15.3% in 2023 and 0.3% in 2022, according to figures from NSO.
-Likewise, the total transaction value increased by 8.4% y-o-y to €3.53 billion (US$4.14 billion) over the same period, following a slight annual contraction of 1.2% in 2023 and a modest increase of 4.2% in 2022.
+During 2025, the total number of residential property transactions in the country rose by 5.9% y-o-y to 13,339 units, following an annual increase of 3.7% in 2024 and declines of 15.3% in 2023 and 0.3% in 2022, according to figures from NSO.
+Likewise, the total transaction value increased by about 12.5% y-o-y to €3.97 billion (US$4.65 billion) over the same period, following an annual increase of 8.4% in 2024 and a slight contraction of 1.2% in 2023.

 The decline in demand in 2023 was partly due to the expiration of the temporary COVID-19 measures in September 2022, which provided for a reduced tax and duty rate of 5% and 1.5%, respectively, on the first €400,000 (US$468,500) of property transferred inter vivos.
-Fortunately, demand in the residential real estate market has been picking up again since last year, amidst the country's strong economic growth.
+Fortunately, demand in the residential real estate market has been picking up again since 2024, amidst the country's strong economic growth.

-Despite this, there are wide regional variations in property demand in the first three quarters of 2025:
+Despite this, there are wide regional variations in property demand.
+In the first three quarters of 2025:

-• In the Southern Harbour, which includes the localities of Valletta, Il-Birgu, L-Isla, Bormla, Ħaż-Å»abbar, Il-Fgura, Floriana, Il-Kalkara, Ħal Luqa, Il-Marsa, Raħal Ä did, Santa LuÄ‹ija, Ħal Tarxien, and Ix-Xgħajra, the total number of residential property transactions rose by 4.7% y-o-y to 1,523 units.
+- In the Southern Harbour, which includes the localities of Valletta, Il-Birgu, L-Isla, Bormla, Ħaż-Å»abbar, Il-Fgura, Floriana, Il-Kalkara, Ħal Luqa, Il-Marsa, Raħal Ä did, Santa LuÄ‹ija, Ħal Tarxien, and Ix-Xgħajra, the total number of residential property transactions rose by 4.7% y-o-y to 1,523 units.

-• In the Northern Harbour, which consists of the localities of Ħal Qormi, Birkirkara, Il-Gżira, Il-Ħamrun, L-Imsida, Pembroke, Tal-Pietà, San Ä iljan, San Ä wann, Santa Venera, Tas-Sliema, Is-Swieqi, and Ta' Xbiex, transactions were up by 5.3% y-o-y to 2,825 units.
+- In the Northern Harbour, which consists of the localities of Ħal Qormi, Birkirkara, Il-Gżira, Il-Ħamrun, L-Imsida, Pembroke, Tal-Pietà, San Ä iljan, San Ä wann, Santa Venera, Tas-Sliema, Is-Swieqi, and Ta' Xbiex, transactions were up by 5.3% y-o-y to 2,825 units.

-• In the South Eastern District, which consists of the localities of Iż-Å»ejtun, BirżebbuÄ¡a, Il-Gudja, Ħal Għaxaq, Ħal Kirkop, Marsaskala, Marsaxlokk, L-Imqabba, Il-Qrendi, Ħal Safi, and Iż-Å»urrieq, residential property transactions increased strongly by 11.9% y-o-y to 1,392 units.
+- In the South Eastern District, which consists of the localities of Iż-Żejtun, Birżebbuġa, Il-Gudja, Ħal Għaxaq, Ħal Kirkop, Marsaskala, Marsaxlokk, L-Imqabba, Il-Qrendi, Ħal Safi, and Iż-Żurrieq, residential property transactions increased strongly by 11.9% y-o-y to 1,392 units.

-• In the Western District, which includes the localities of L-Imdina, Ħaż-Å»ebbuÄ¡, Is-Siġġiewi, Ħ'Attard, Ħal Balzan, Ħad-Dingli, L-Iklin, Ħal Lija, Ir-Rabat, and L-Imtarfa, residential property transactions were up by a huge 14.7% y-o-y to 1,008 units.
+- In the Western District, which includes the localities of L-Imdina, Ħaż-Żebbuġ, Is-Siġġiewi, Ħ'Attard, Ħal Balzan, Ħad-Dingli, L-Iklin, Ħal Lija, Ir-Rabat, and L-Imtarfa, residential property transactions were up by a huge 14.7% y-o-y to 1,008 units.

-• In the Northern District, which includes the localities of Ħal Għargħur, Il-Mellieħa, L-ImÄ¡arr, Il-Mosta, In-Naxxar, and San Pawl Il-Baħar, residential property transactions declined by 3.1% y-o-y to 1,797 units.
+- In the Northern District, which includes the localities of Ħal Għargħur, Il-Mellieħa, L-Imġarr, Il-Mosta, In-Naxxar, and San Pawl Il-Baħar, residential property transactions declined by 3.1% y-o-y to 1,797 units.

-• In Gozo and Comino, which includes the localities of Ir-Rabat, Għawdex, Il-Fontana, Għajnsielem and Comino, L-Għarb, L-Għasri, Ta' KerÄ‹em, Il-Munxar, In-Nadur, Il-Qala, San Lawrenz, Ta' Sannat, Ix-Xagħra, Ix-Xewkija, and Iż-Å»ebbuÄ¡, the number of residential property transactions increased slightly by 0.2% y-o-y to 1,243 units.
+- In Gozo and Comino, which includes the localities of Ir-Rabat, Għawdex, Il-Fontana, Għajnsielem and Comino, L-Għarb, L-Għasri, Ta' Kerċem, Il-Munxar, In-Nadur, Il-Qala, San Lawrenz, Ta' Sannat, Ix-Xagħra, Ix-Xewkija, and Iż-Żebbuġ, the number of residential property transactions increased slightly by 0.2% y-o-y to 1,243 units.

 Buying property in Malta has several restrictions